SinghaniaV/wordle-app/README.md

 # python-wordle
 An implementation of Wordle in Python than can be played via the terminal.

-# WordleBot

-Algorithm to solve the wordle game.

 About wordle game: https://www.nytimes.com/games/wordle/index.html

 ### usage